protobufjs/protobuf.js/README.md

   are also always fetched *synchronously*, so it's a good idea to package everything into a single file when using it in the browser.

-  Imports respectively the underlying XHR implementation have not yet been tested in the browser.
-Please let me know if it is working as expected.

 #### Not (yet) supported ####
 * *Extensions* (what for?) and *services* (you roll your own, don't you?).
 If you need anything of this, please open an issue and explain your exact requirements.
 It's just that I have no idea how to benefit from that and therefore I am